miptildar/VertxBackend/README.md

 # HTTPS backend on Vert.x framework
-The project will contain all the files necessary to start developing HTTP backend using the Vert.x framework
+The project contains all the files necessary to start developing HTTP backend using the Vert.x framework

 Supported features (in future):
 1. HTTPS